Adyen-for-platform icon

 Use Dynamic Currency Conversion to let your users' customers pay in their own currency.

 Dynamic Currency Conversion (DCC) allows you to convert the currency of your users' transactions at the point of sale.
-Enabling DCC gives your users' international customers the option to either pay in the local currency or their home currency.
-Before payment, the customer is presented with the exchange rate and markup on the terminal, allowing them to make an informed decision.
+DCC gives your users' international customers the option to either pay in the local currency or their home currency.
+Before payment, the terminal shows the customer the exchange rate and markup, so they can make an informed decision.

-When offering DCC to your users' customers, you must comply with regulations, including what is shown on receipts.
+When you offer DCC to your users' customers, you must comply with regulations, such as what is shown on receipts.

 Requirements